maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 #### Task 2: Version Control

-In the Rails world [Git][] and [Github][] are the versioning sytem and service of choice.
+In the Rails world [Git][] is the versioning sytem of choice.
 Here are the steps to follow when creating a new Rails application:

-    IMPORTANT: Switch to the new project folder.
+    $ cd /path/to/my/repo
     $ git init
     $ git add .
     $ git commit -am "Initial commit."

+[Github][] is a popular code collaboration, management and repository service I recommend you open an account on if you haven't done so already.
+To push your new application to github follow these steps:

     Create a new repo at Github.
     $ git remote add origin git@github.com:<Github username>/<application name>.git
     $ git push -u origin master

+[Bitbucket][] is an alternative service you can use:

+    git remote add origin https://<Bitbucket username>@bitbucket.org/<Bitbucket username>/appenetic.git
+    git push -u origin --all   # pushes up the repo and its refs for the first time git push -u origin --tags  # pushes up any tags

 #### Task 3: Remove Unnecessary Files